lousousa/photoshop-adjustment-layer/README.md

 ### How to use

-1. Add the destination layers to a folder group and rename it to "target".
+1. Add the destination layers to a folder group and rename it to **"target"**.

 2. Select the adjustment layers you want to merge in each layer of the target group.